-F.1 Crypto-as
+F.1 Crypto-asset type

-The crypto set discribed in the white paper is classified as a crypto-asset under the Market in Crypto-Assets Regulation (MiCAR) but does not qualify as an electronic money to a country or an asset-referenced token (ART).
+The crypto-asset described in the white paper is classified as a crypto-asset under the Markets in Crypto-Assets Regulation (MiCAR) but does not qualify as an electronic money token (EMT) or an asset-referenced token (ART).
 It is a digital representation of value that can be stored and transferred using distributed ledger technology (DLT) or similar technology, without embodying or conferring any rights to its holder.